makersacademy/airport_challenge/README.md

 Notes
 -------

-The loops for testing random weather were inspired by Sir Rufus the Clever - https://github.com/rufusraghunath/
+The loops for testing random weather were inspired by Rufus the Clever - https://github.com/rufusraghunath/